 Ask About Vegetarian Options

 “Just ask” may sound obvious, but there are a few things I’ve learned over the years by doing just that.
-First, menus change quite a bit, so sometimes they may be able to make things you don’t see on the menu.
+First, menus change quite a bit.
+Sometimes they may be able to make things you don’t see on the menu.
 This could be a secret menu or former menu items that they are still willing to make.
 After Buffalo Wild Wings got rid of a veggie burger (years ago), I was still able to order it long after because they still had them in the kitchen.

 I hope these tips help you for eating out as a vegetarian, especially if you’re a new vegetarian.
 I know that it can be difficult at first.
 When you’re a brand new vegetarian, there’s a lot to navigate.
 These tips will help make it easier, whether you’re a new vegetarian, longtime vegan or vegetarian, trying to eat less meat, or going out to eat with a vegetarian.